AniKulkarn/Hackintosh-ThinkPad-E14/README.md

 - After installation complete, macOS setup initiated.
 Setup was completed successfully with ethernet connection.
 Apple ID was signed in successfully.

 ## Problems after first successful bootup
-- Graphics are too poor. iGPU is most probably not getting detected.
+- [x] Graphics are too poor. iGPU is most probably not getting detected.
 In System Info, it's showing "Graphics 7MB" which surely is a problem.
+- [x] Backlight control not working.
-- Touchpad left-click is not working.
+- [ ] Touchpad left-click is not working.
 Also, touch-clicks are not working.
 Only press-clicks are working.
 Gestures seem to be working fine.
-- Audio (both, speakers and headphone jack) is not working.
+- [x] Audio (both, speakers and headphone jack) is not working.
-- Wi-Fi is not working.
+- [x] Wi-Fi is not working.
-- Bluetooth is not working.
+- [ ] Bluetooth is not working.
-- Battery management not showing up.
+- [ ] Battery management not showing up.
-- Webcam is not getting detected.
+- [ ] Webcam is not getting detected.
-- Too much time for booting up (almost 3-4 minutes).
+P. S. Not that this is a genuine problem; too much time for booting up (almost 3-4 minutes).
 Verbose gets irritating after a while :P

 ## Working things after first successful bootup
 - USB mouse is working.
 USB drives are getting detected.